NicsTr/Starknet2022-WriteUps/dna/README.md

 and $A_1$, we can quickly recover the values of each $a_i$ and in turn the 17 values needed as input to the `test_password` function.

+As an additional optimisation of the bruteforce search, we precompute every possible partial point $[a_i]P_0$ such that during the actual search we only have to compute point additions and not scalar multiplications.

-Our implementation of this attack is written in [Sage](https://www.sagemath.org/) and it takes 100 cpu-seconds to run on our laptop's i7 processor.
+Our implementation of this attack is written in [Sage](https://www.sagemath.org/) and it takes around 7 cpu-seconds to run on our laptop's i7 processor.
 It is however important to note that in our case, the second step is terminating more quickly than expected for a random unique solution: we found the right $A_1$ after only 3% of the $2^{18}$ possible values.
 This may be due to the fact the solution $(A_0, A_1)$ is not unique in combination with luck.
+Nonetheless, going through all possible values would not take more than 35 seconds for our implementation.